View from the trail

 Rain makes you change your routine.
 You have to be more careful how you pack and prepare to hit the trail.

 Weather Rain in the morning, then overcast much of the day.
-Some sun late, also brief light rain.
-High in near 70.
+Some sun late, then brief light rain.
+High temperature near 70.

 Trail Conditions Muddy in a few spots, but improving